rl-institut/smooth/doc/source/getting_started.rst

 * :func:`~smooth.framework.functions.save_results`: saves the results of either a SMOOTH run or an optimization, which can be called after the results are obtained.
-* :func:`~smooth.framework.functions.update_annuities`: calculates and updates the financial and emissions annuities for the components used in the system.
-This is called in the generic Component class to be used by all components.
+* :func:`~smooth.framework.functions.update_annuities`: calculates and updates the financial and emission annuities for the components used in the system.
+It is called in the generic Component class, which is used to define each component.
 * :func:`~smooth.framework.functions.update_fitted_costs`: calculates the fixed costs and fixed emissions of a component.
 The user can define the dependencies on certain values using a set of specific fitting methods.
 This function is also called in the generic